Jane the Virgin: Production

 On June 27, 2013, The CW announced that it was planning to release a new show based on the Venezuelan telenovela Juana La Virgen.
 On February 23, 2014, Entertainment Weekly announced that Rodriguez would play the title role of Jane Villanueva.
 On May 8, 2014, during The CW's 2014–2015 upfronts, the series was officially picked up. and on July 18, 2014, an extended trailer was released by The CW.
 On August 8, 2014, it was announced that White Collar's Bridget Regan and Azie Tesfai would join the series as respectively Rose, a former lawyer, and Detective Nadine Hansan, a police detective and rival to Dier's character.
 On August 10, 2014, TVLine announced that Melrose Place and Emily Owens, M.D. actor Michael Rady would join the series as Lachlan.
 Filming for season one commenced on July 28, 2014.
 The show is filmed on soundstages in Los Angeles and the pilot was filmed in Huntington Beach, California.
 On October 21, 2014, the show was given a full season order.
 On January 11, 2015, the show was renewed for a second season, set to air during the 2015–16 television season.
 Its second season premiered on October 12, 2015.
 On March 11, 2016, the show was renewed for a third season, which premiered on October 17, 2016.
 On January 8, 2017, The CW renewed the series for a fourth season that premiered on October 13, 2017.
 On April 2, 2018, The CW renewed the series for a fifth and final season, which premiered on March 27, 2019.

 Broadcast

 Jane the Virgin premiered on The CW on October 13, 2014, during the 2014–15 television season.
 Unique to the CW, it is the network's only program to feature a Spanish language audio track on the second audio program channel; however, as many CW stations usually do not carry the SAP channel due to a lack of need, this is more limited than the major networks, which are required by the FCC to have a SAP channel for the Descriptive Video Service track, which as a minor network the CW is not required to carry.

+The series was aired on Sony Channel in Asia, Balkans and Bulgaria on FOX Life.